Skip to main content

-The National Construction Code (NCC) incorporates all on-site building and plumbing requirements into a single code, setting out the minimum requirements for the design, construction and performance of buildings throughout Australia.
+The National Construction Code (NCC) covers all on-site building and plumbing requirements into a single code.
+It sets the minimum requirements for the design, construction and performance of buildings throughout Australia.

 The National Construction Code is Australia’s primary set of technical design and construction provisions for buildings.
 As a performance-based code, it sets the minimum required level for the safety, health, amenity, accessibility and sustainability of certain buildings.
 The Australian Building Codes Board, on behalf of the Australian Government and each State and Territory government, produces and maintains the National Construction Code.